This post may contain affiliate links. Please read our disclosure policy.

 Condiments add a burst of flavor to your board.
 Fig jam and honey complement the cheeses wonderfully, while mustard and olive tapenade provide a tangy contrast to the meats.

 - OLIVES: I love to buy marinated castelvetrano and kalamata olives from the deli department.
+My favorite is the chili and tangerine olives.
 You can usually buy them by the pound which helps so you only buy what you need.

 - DARK CHOCOLATE or CHOCOLATE COVERED NUTS — for those who want something a little sweet, add some squares of fine dark chocolate or chocolate covered almonds or Brookside chocolate covered fruits.